Fahad3242/NFT/README.md

 This project implements a basic NFT (Non-Fungible Token) smart contract using Solidity.
 The contract allows minting unique tokens and demonstrates fundamental NFT functionality.

 The main contract is `BasicNft.sol` located in the `src/` directory.
-It follows the ERC-721 standard for NFTs.
+It follows the ERC-721 standard for NFTs. also mood nft which changes based on yoour mood

 # Deployment